 If ERR<n>FR.FRX is 0b1 then ERR<n>FR.CE indicates whether the node supports this type of error.

 This field reads-as-zero.

 Deferred Error generation.

-Describes whether the fault generation feature of the node can generate this type of error.
+Describes whether the fault generation feature of the node can generate Deferred errors.
 The defined values of this bit are: